CibaTheDev/BotCovidLab/README.md

 ## WebAplication for database management
 Application provides easy access to the list of registered patients.
-Employee of laboratory can view entries and delete them, if needed.
+Employee of laboratory can view, edit and delete entries, if needed.
+Field input validation is provided.

 # Covid-19 Data
 COVID-19 data is being provided by [**Disease.sh - Open Disease data**](https://corona.lmao.ninja/)